15-day trial

 Importance of active rest

-The transition phase is vital for recovery and maintenance of physical fitness.
-It allows the body to recover from the intense training and competition phases, and prepares the cyclist for the next training cycle.
+The transition phase is vital for recovery and maintaining fitness.
+It allows the body to recover from intense training and competition phases and prepares the cyclist for the next training cycle.

 Recommended activities during the transition phase

-During this phase, low-impact activities such as swimming, walking, and mobility exercises are recommended.
-These activities help maintain mobility and overall health without adding additional stress to muscles and joints.
+During this phase, low-impact activities are recommended such as swimming, walking, and mobility exercises.
+These activities help maintain mobility and overall health without adding extra stress to muscles and joints.

 Nutrition and hydration

 A balanced diet is essential for performance and recovery.
-An adequate intake of carbohydrates, proteins and healthy fats is recommended.
-Additionally, it is important to plan nutrient intake before, during and after workouts to optimize performance and recovery.
+Adequate intake of carbohydrates, proteins, and healthy fats is recommended.
+Additionally, it is important to plan nutrient intake before, during, and after training to optimize performance and recovery.

 Importance of proper hydration

-Maintaining adequate hydration is crucial for the cyclist's performance and health.
+Maintaining proper hydration is crucial for cyclist performance and health.
 Dehydration can negatively affect performance and increase the risk of injury.
-It is essential to drink enough water and electrolytes before, during and after workouts.
+It is essential to drink enough water and electrolytes before, during, and after training.

-The periodization of training is structured in macrocycles, mesocycles and microcycles.
-The macrocycle covers the entire year of training, divided into specific phases.
-Mesocycles are 3-6 week blocks of training with a specific goal, and microcycles are shorter units, usually one week long, that detail daily training sessions.
+Training periodization is structured into macrocycles, mesocycles, and microcycles.
+The macrocycle covers the entire training year, divided into specific phases.
+Mesocycles are training blocks of 3 to 6 weeks with a specific goal, and microcycles are shorter units, usually one week, detailing daily training sessions.

 Practical examples of mesocycles and microcycles

-One mesocycle may focus on aerobic endurance with long, easy rides, while another may focus on strength with hill workouts and sprints.
-Microcycles must balance workload and recovery to maximize adaptation and performance.
+A mesocycle may focus on aerobic endurance with long, easy rides, while another may focus on strength with hill training and sprints.
+Microcycles should balance workload and recovery to maximize adaptation and performance.

 Recovery

-Recovery is essential to avoid overtraining and improve performance.
-Without proper recovery, muscles are not repaired or strengthened, which can lead to injury and decreased performance.
+Recovery is fundamental to avoid overtraining and improve performance.
+Without adequate recovery, muscles do not repair or strengthen, which can lead to injuries and decreased performance.

 Benefits of pressotherapy in recovery